HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 The GLS Workaround is more reliable, however can sometimes ignore manual direct connects specified with the -s parameter when launching Freelancer.
 Default: No

+MP Client: Ship at Player-Purchasable Bases? - Many options This option will select which ship appears for sale at any Player-Purchasable Base.
+Please note that this ship only appears for you, and not necessarily anyone else using the base.
+If this is your first time playing Flak, don't worry about this option.
+Default: None

-MP Client: More realistic space backgrounds? - No / Yes If enabled, backgrounds are simple patterns of stars instead of the artsy backgrounds Freelancer carries by default, giving the space a more realistic feel.
+MP Client: More realistic space backgrounds? - No / Yes If enabled, backgrounds are simple patterns of stars, instead of the artsy backgrounds Freelancer carries by default.
+This gives the space presented a more realistic feel.
 Default: No

 MP Client: FOV options? - A few options